liammoat/ukth-appinnovation-dapr-quickstart/README.md

 #### Run the React front end with Dapr

 Now, run the React front end with Dapr.
-The front end will publish different kinds of messages that subscribers will pick up.
+The front end has a UI that will help you publish different kinds of messages that subscribers will be able to pick up.

 1. Open a new CLI window and navigate to the react-form directory: